Skip to content

 """

-result = client.llm_completion(
+result = client.llm.completion(

 prompt=f"Analyze this Solidity smart contract function for security vulnerabilities:\n\n{contract_code}",